Parkinson’s disease overview

 Parkinson’s disease is a long-term and progressive brain disease that most commonly affects those over the age of 60.1 People with Parkinson’s disease have difficulty controlling their body movements, and symptoms become worse as the condition progresses.
-Ultimately, Parkinson’s disease impairs the patient’s ability to function in daily life situations.
+Ultimately, Parkinson’s disease impairs the individual’s ability to function in daily life situations.

 Parkinson’s disease is a progressive disorder and, over time, new symptoms appear and existing symptoms slowly become more severe.
 However, it is not a terminal illness – people can live for some 15 to 25 years from the point of diagnosis – which makes it a long-term (chronic) condition.3

-Because the risk of developing Parkinson’s disease increases with age, the fact that more people are now living into old age means that the overall number of people with Parkinson’s disease is also rising.-7
+Because the risk of developing Parkinson’s disease increases with age, the fact that more people are now living into old age means that the overall number of people with Parkinson’s disease is also rising.11

-Seeking diagnosis and care
+Diagnosis and care

 Treatment for Parkinson’s disease normally involves drug therapy and, in some cases, surgery.
 In addition to this, physical exercise, diet, complementary therapies, emotional support and strong relationships all play important roles.
 Understanding Parkinson’s disease, relating to the new situation in life, and learning to accept new goals and challenges, are almost as important as practical management of the disease.